If you want to apply to St John Fisher College, there is no application fee, which means it is free to apply.

-St. John Fisher College offers early decision but not early action Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
+St John Fisher College offers early decision but not early action.
+Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.

-The early decision acceptance rate at St John Fisher College is 82%, compared to an overall acceptance rate of 68%.
-In 2021, St John Fisher College admitted 75 of the 92 students who applied early decison.
+The early decision acceptance rate at St John Fisher College is 73%, compared to an overall acceptance rate of 71%.
+Last year, St John Fisher College admitted 56 of the 77 students who applied early decision.

 Transfer student admissions is moderately difficult.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the areas where you're strong.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you shine.

 |Academic GPA||Very Important|